Discdoor/dd-gateway/README.md

 * NodeJS v16 or newer.

-* A valid Redis installation.

 ## How to get started

 * Ensure submodules are synchronized and up-to-date.

-* Ensure Redis is running.

 * Run `npm install` to install all dependencies.